testKata/testEnableX/Inbound_voiceCall/intro.md

 2. You will need to configure the phone number you purchased from Enablex.
 You can take a help from here: https://developer.vcloudx.com/voice/how-to/#Add_Phone_Number
 3. You will need to host this application either cloud or local machine.
-We shall do this task...
-Press Continue
+We shall do this task... click on "Start Scenario"
 4. Optional, if hosting on local machine, you need to install ngrok from https://ngrok.com/